drawm/ezelement/README.md

 ```

 ## Events
 Events are made easy with EZElement.
-Simply use the `html` tag template to automatically wire function to
+Simply use the `HTML` tag template to automatically wire functions to
 your HTML.
-As a bonus, they will be automatically bind to your element's scope.
+As a bonus, they will be automatically bound to your element's scope.

-1. Use the `html` template string generate your HTML string
+1. Use the `HTML` template string to generate your HTML string
 2. Add methods to your HTML

 ```html